13 Rarely Seen Photos of the First Women Voters in 1920

 Increasing voter turnout

 Initiatives to “get out the vote” are nothing new, and once the 19th Amendment passed granting women that right, there was also a campaign encouraging them to exercise this new privilege.
 Here, an American suffragist with an umbrella stands next to a baby carriage and wears a sign proclaiming, ‘Women!
 Use your vote,” in 1920.
 Not everyone was on board with women being able to vote—including some women—so campaigners like this tried to convince them otherwise.
-By the way, this is the real reason we vote on a Tuesday in November.

 The future First Lady votes